Skip to main content

 Pending (Fallback)No 35521 event found.⏳ Fallback LIDP Profile (e.g., Discord Avatar fetched from the ZSP API)

-Spoofed35521 found, but the ZSP's cryptographic attestation within the s tag is invalid or missing.⚠️ Red Warning ("Unverified / Suspicious")
+Spoofed35521 found, but the Kind 35522 fetched from the e tag relay is invalid, missing, or revoked.⚠️ Red Warning ("Unverified / Suspicious")

 By following this model, clients ensure that users are only shown verified identities when cryptographic proof has been surfaced, falling back gracefully to custodial profiles when the user hasn't completed their Claim Flow.